baumer-lab/cranium/README.md

 biocLite("rhdf5")
 ```

-If you are having trouble downloading `rhdf5` with the code above, an alternative option would be downloading `rhdf5` from bioconductor using the `pak` package: https://github.com/r-lib/pak
+If you are having trouble downloading `rhdf5` using the code above, an alternative option would be downloading `rhdf5` from bioconductor using the `pak` package: https://github.com/r-lib/pak

 After installing `rhdf5`, you can install `cranium` from GitHub using the following commands: